 When is the deadline to apply?

-If you would like to participate in the 2017 edition of ECCC, you must submit an application in a compressed file to our Vice President of External Affairs, Maya Cera Guy, at m.cera.guy@ engcomm.ca before October, 31 2016.
+If you would like to participate in the 2018 edition of ENGCOMM, you must submit an application in a compressed file to our Vice President of External Affairs, Camille Cervia, at c.cervia@ engcomm.ca before October, 31 2017.
 Please note that late submissions will not be taken into considerations.

 What are the application requirements?